mathewthe2/AnkiDojo/README.md

 # AnkiDojo
-Anki Dojo Addon for practicing Japanese in Anki
+Drills and games for Japanese decks.

 ### Development